Medical-Physics-FPGA-Core/tang-nano-9k-ddc112/README.md

 This is an experimental implementation, not an official TI reference design.
 Timing and pin assignments should be verified for each hardware setup.

+Constraint files are currently placed under src/ for simplicity.